 The Masons have been both criticized and praised for their influential role in U.S. history.

 George Washington reached the top level of the Masons on August 4, 1753, securing the leadership of the influential lodge in Alexandria, Virginia.
-Washington was not alone among the founding founders; twenty-one signers of the Declaration of Independence were Masons.
+Washington was not alone among the founding founders; some scholars say as many as twenty-one signers of the Declaration of Independence were Masons.
 Many historians note that the Constitution and the Bill of Rights both seem to be heavily influenced by the Masonic “civil religion,” which focuses on freedom, free enterprise, and a limited role for the state.

 In Europe, the Masons were known for plotting against royal governments.
 In America, they became known for promoting Republican virtues of self-government.